So who provides better hosting services? Find out in this comparison of Bluehost vs Godaddy.

 On the other hand, GoDaddy offers shorter subscription options for their shared hosting plans.
 For instance, their Economy plan has a one-month subscription.
 They also have 3 months.

 However, for dedicated and VPS hosting packages, both companies have some flexibility in terms of subscription.

 In the hosting industry, customer support is very important.

 This because you can experience an issue at any moment and you would like to get help ASAP.

 Bluehost is renowned for its fast and solid customer support.
 You can get help via phone, email, and tickets.
 Bluehost has great customer support because of its transparency.

 GoDaddy on the other hand, their support is adequate.
 You can reach their support also via phone call, email or ticket.
-When you can them, you will have to wait a few moments before they answer your call and you will have to explain your issue several times but at the end of the day, you will find help.
+When you can them, you will have to wait a few moments before they answer your call and you will have to explain your issue several times but at the end of the day, you will find the help.

 Both Bluehost and GoDaddy have huge knowledge bases.